inferno-framework/inferno-reference-server/README.md

 Once you have done that, update the `src/main/resources/hapi.properties` to connect datasource.url, datasource.username, datasource.password, datasource.schema (or make your existing postgres db have the provided values).

-Once that is done, you can run an instance of the fhir-reference server using `mvn jetty:run`.
+Once that is done, you can run an instance of the fhir-reference server using `./mvnw jetty:run` (Linux/Mac) or `.\mvnw.cmd jetty:run` (Windows).
 You should be able to go to localhost:8080 to see information about the fhir server.

 ## Using with Apps